lsdroubay/C/softwaremanual/abserr.md

     gcc -o AbsErr AbsErr.cpp

-**Description/Purpose:** Implement a method/routine that computes and returns the absolute error in the approximation of a number x by another number y.
+**Description/Purpose:** Computes and returns the absolute error in the approximation of a number x by another number y.

 **Input:** A double precision value and another that represents an approximation of that value.